bbat2575/vr-injection-simulation/README.md

 ## Hardware
 - Meta Quest 3 - VR headset used for immersive interaction and visualisation.
-- Inverse3 Haptic Device - provides physical resistance and haptic feedback mapped to virtual needle depth.
+- Inverse3 haptic device - provides physical resistance and haptic feedback mapped to virtual needle depth.

 ## Media
-Screenshots, GIFs, and video demonstrations are available in the `media/` folder.
+Screenshots and video demonstrations are available in the `media` folder.

 ## Demonstration
-To view the extent of the work accomplished, please watch our [demo video here](https://drive.google.com/file/d/1BDKi3O42bvGfwRulEhtot1ILpHEaB6s6/view?usp=drive_link).
+Watch the full demonstration video here: [Demo Video](https://youtu.be/g_JtvzPxIa0).